Skip to Main Content

 ...
 See More ...
 See Less

-Protas (foot) won't play Wednesday versus the Canadiens, Sammi Silber of The Hockey News reports.
+Lindgren will protect the road goal versus the Sabres on Thursday, Sammi Silber of The Hockey News reports.

 ...
 See More ...
 See Less